-For our full-time program, if you miss more than 5 days of class, a teacher will talk to you about your attendance, remind you of this policy, and send you an email.
-You will be expelled if you miss more than 10 days of class, or 3 days in one week.
-Your teacher may make an exception to this policy at their discretion and with the agreement of two other staff members.
-No exceptions will be granted after 15 missed days.
+For full-time full-stack students, if you are absent more than 5 days of class, a teacher will talk to you about your attendance, remind you of this policy, and send you an email.
+You may be expelled if you are absent more than 10 days of class, or are absent 3 days in one week.
+Staff may make an exception to this policy at their discretion.
+No exceptions will be granted after 15 absent days.